Balancing priorities in high school is never easy. How much time do you put into studying? Do you focus on sports or community service?

 Quick and Easy to Apply for a $2,000 Scholarship

 A rich resume is a good resume.
 It should show that you are well rounded and willing to become involved with and explore various aspects of life.

-According to Purdue Owl, a fairly general resume should include contact information, education, experience, and activities (including honors and outreach).
+, a fairly general resume should include contact information, education, experience, and activities (including honors and outreach).

 Make sure the sections outside of your contact information, especially the activities section, are filled up and show diversity.